-Building graphs is part of most people's jobs -- they're the best way to present information in a clear, easily digestible manner that can then serve to influence the decision-making process within an organization.
-But there are some people out there that get a little bit intimidated by the prospect of poking around in Excel.
-I, however, adore the thing (I work in Marketing Ops, so it's pretty much a requirement).
+Building charts and graphs is part of most people's jobs -- it's one of the best ways to visualize data in a clear, easily digestible manner.
+But it's no surprise that some people get a little bit intimidated by the prospect of poking around in Excel.
+I actually adore Excel, but I work in Marketing Operations, so it's pretty much a requirement.

-So I thought I'd share some step-by-step instructions for anyone out there that cringes at the thought of sorting a spreadsheet full of data into a chart that actually, you know, means something.
-Here are the simple steps you need to build a graph in Excel.
+That's why I thought I'd share a helpful video tutorial as well as some step-by-step instructions for anyone out there who cringes at the thought of organizing a spreadsheet full of data into a chart that actually, you know, means something.
+Here are the simple steps you need to build a chart or graph in Excel.

-You can also click here for a free tutorial about how to make a graph in Excel -- and perform other Excel functions like VLOOKUPs and pivot tables.
+Click here to download our free tutorial about how to make charts and graphs in Excel -- which also includes tutorials for performing other Excel functions like VLOOKUPs and pivot tables.

 Step 1: Get your data into Excel.

 First, you need to input your data into Excel.
 This is the easy part!
 You may have exported the data from elsewhere, like a piece of marketing software or a survey tool.
-Or, you might be inputting it manually.
+Or maybe you're inputting it manually.

-In the example below, in Column A, I have a list of the responses to the question “Did inbound marketing demonstrate ROI?”, and in Columns B,C, and D, I have the responses to the question “Does your company have a formal sales-marketing agreement?”.
-For example, Column C, Row 2 illustrates that 49% of people who have an SLA also say that inbound marketing demonstrated ROI.
+In the example below, in Column A, I have a list of responses to the question, “Did inbound marketing demonstrate ROI?”, and in Columns B,C, and D, I have the responses to the question, “Does your company have a formal sales-marketing agreement?”
+For example, Column C, Row 2 illustrates that 49% of people who have an SLA (service level agreement) also say that inbound marketing demonstrated ROI.

-Step 2: Choose a type of graph to create.
+Step 2: Choose a type of chart/graph to create.

-You have plenty of choices for charts and graphs to create.
-This data will look best in a bar graph, so let's pursue making that one.
+The data I'm working with will look best in a bar graph, so let's pursue making that one.
 To make a bar graph, highlight the data and include the titles of the X and Y axis.
-Go to the ‘Insert’ tab, click ‘Charts,’ click ‘Column,’ and choose the graph you wish (in this example I will be picking the first 2-D Column choice -- just because I prefer it over the 3-D look).
+Go to the ‘Insert’ tab, click ‘Charts,’ click ‘Column,’ and choose the graph you wish.
+In this example, I will be picking the first 2-D Column choice -- just because I prefer it over the 3-D look.

 Step 3: Switch axes, if necessary.